+ODP or its Designee Frequency of Verification:

+and more frequently when deemed necessary by ODP. ly depending on which monitoring cycle they are

+Appendix C: Participant Services

+C-1/C-3: Service Specification on

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute
+pecified in statute.
+Service Title: uests the authority to provide the following additional service not

-Supported Living
+Supported Living CBS Taxonomy:

+Tebs Taxonomy.

 Category 1: Sub-Category 1:

-02 Round-the-Clock Services ~ 02031 in-home residential habilitation ~
+02 Round-the-Clock Services 02031 in-home residential habilitation

 Category 2: Sub-Category 2:

-~ \vee

 Category 3: Sub-Category 3:

-~ \checkmark
+ervice Definition (Scope):

 Category 4: Sub-Category 4:

-rvice Definition (Scope): ~ \checkmark